×

 When we asked people about industries and career opportunities in San Ignacio, they reponded:

 "Foreigners often work in San Ignacio in a variety of roles, such as tour guides, hospitality workers, English teachers, and restaurant staff.
 Other popular jobs for foreigners include working in the tourism industry, such as dive instructors, tour operators, and hotel staff.
 Additionally, many foreigners find work in the agricultural sector, such as farmhands, agricultural technicians, and agricultural researchers.
-Finally, some foreigners also find work in the IT sector, such as software developers, web designers, and IT consultants," wrote a member in San Ignacio.
+Finally, some foreigners also find work in the IT sector, such as software developers, web designers, and IT consultants," remarked one expat living in San Ignacio, Belize.

 What is life like in San Ignacio?